cpcloud/stupidb/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 stupidb tests
-    $ python setup.py test or py.test
+    $ make format
+    $ make lint
-    $ tox
+    $ pytest

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "A detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.